KitsueFox/PPDS-Mods/Readme.md

 This repository contains my mods for [Placid Plastic Duck Simulator](https://store.steampowered.com/app/1999360/Placid_Plastic_Duck_Simulator/).
 I'm not responsible for you save data being corrupted, Please backup before modding the game!
+Updates for the Mods will be slow due to work and do not request mods, I will not make them!
+You can Fork the project and make a pull request if you want.

 # **You need at least MelonLoader v0.5.7!**